A visitor's visa allows you to stay in Norway or other countries in the Schengen area for up to 90 days over a period of 180 days.

 The processing time for applications is normally up to 15 calendar days.
 In some cases, applications are sent to the Directorate of Immigration (UDI), and the processing time for these may be up to 30 days.
 In exceptional cases UDI may take up to 60 days to make a decision.

-In Thailand, you will in most cases get the result of your application within 15 days, and in many cases sooner, after the embassy has received the application and all supporting documents through the Norwegian Visa Application Center.
+In Thailand, you will in most cases get the result of your application within 15 days, or sooner, after the embassy has received the application and all supporting documents through the Norwegian Visa Application Center.

 You will be notified by SMS by VFS Global when your application has been processed.

-The result can be collected at Norway Visa Application Center where the application was submitted, or the decision can be delivered by courier service.
+The result can be collected at Norway Visa Application Center where the application was submitted, or the decision can be delivered by courier service if you have opted for this alternative.

 If your application has been rejected, you will receive a written explanation as to why it was rejected.
 You can appeal the decision.